safwat-fathi/read-large-files/README.md

 [The worker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers) thread can perform tasks without interfering with the user interface.
 Thanks for that 🙏

-## Running
+## Running the project

+- First clone the project.
-You can run the project using VSCODE live server only and in case you want to edit any of the TS files you can run the tsc watch script.
+- You can run the project using VSCODE live server.
+- In case you want to edit any of the TS files you can run the tsc watch script.

-### Install dependencies
+### Installing dependencies

 ```bash
 npm install